SlipknotTN/ConditionalStyleGAN/readme.md

 # Pickle path = '../data/mypickle.pickle'
 mypickle = {"Filenames": list_of_file_paths, "Labels": class_condition_labels}
 ```
+Create pickle file using create_dataset_pkl.py and save pkl inside images root directory

-The script is run from the terminal and takes the paths to your images and the path of your TF-record directory as flags
+Then run this script from the terminal and takes the paths to your images and the path of your TF-record directory as flags

 ```
 python dataset_tool.py create_from_images dataset/logos ../data/my_images